Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gs7DWYpLwK8.md

 ### Transcript

-> i actually quite enjoy starting over in the game yeah i i don't some people like it some people don't
+> I actually quite enjoy starting over in the game yeah- I don't some people like it some people don't